SyncholisticMG/gh/README.md

-The state or quality of awareness or of being aware of an external object or something within oneself

-Sentience, awareness, subjectivity, the ability to experience or feel, wakefulness, having a sense of selfhood, executive control system of the mind, the state of being aware of and responsive to one's surroundings.
+The state or quality of awareness or of being aware of an external object or something within oneself Sentience, awareness, subjectivity, the ability to experience or feel, wakefulness, having a sense of selfhood, executive control system of the mind, the state of being aware of and responsive to one's surroundings.
 Brain involved and perceptions

-Outer perception of consciousness is the higher self

-How we perceive things is about our relationship to the world

-We become the witness of our reality
+Outer perception of consciousness is the higher self How we perceive things is about our relationship to the world We become the witness of our reality

-The response we chose influences how our reality unfolds
+The response we chose influences how our reality unfolds Is choice.
+You choose at every level on the known side and unknown side in this free willed universe Body, mind and spirit decode information

 ## Conscious application of the sacred

 No distraction
 Heal myself
 Not recreational
 Distraction or education?